Ads keep this website free for you.

 = indexation factor

-The indexation factor is multiplied by the previously calculated YMPE to get the YMPE for the coming year.
-If the result is not a multiple of $100, the result is rounded down to the next multiple of $100 below the result.
+The indexation factor is multiplied by the previously calculated but unrounded YMPE to get the YMPE for the coming year.
+The result is then rounded, and if the result is not a multiple of $100, the result is rounded down to the next multiple of $100 below the result.

 However, if the above calculation results in a decrease to the YMPE, the result will be increased to the YMPE from the preceding year, so that the YMPE will not be reduced.